ASE B4

 Replacing a damaged portion of a structural panel rather than the entire part.

-ASE B4 Structural Analysis Overview
+ASE B4 Test Overview

 Certification Test